kalfooza/Documentation/api-product/attributes-seatmaps.md

 |     | na        | not available colour as RGB #RRGGBB | |
 |     | opacity   | 0.5 half-transparent to background | | |

+When a seat property contains an attribute `s` whose value is a property of the `styles` object, the styles specified should be applied to the seat object.